trelau/AFEM/docs/source/topology.rst

 .. image:: ./resources/topology_basic6.png

-The ``SplitShapes`` tool is very general and can be used for splitting faces with edges, among other applications.
+The :class:`.SplitShapes` tool is very general and can be used for splitting faces with edges, among other applications.

 In some cases it may be desirable to only split a sub-shape of a basis shape.
-This example uses the ``LocalSplit`` tool to split one of the front face of the original solid box with a plane:
+This example uses the :class:`.LocalSplit` tool to split one of the front face of the original solid box with a plane:

 .. code-block:: python